-Now, I totally understand if you are living in the big city in an apartment and really don’t have space for compost let alone potted plants.
-But, if you have a yard, you really should be composting!
-It’s easy, it takes very little time and my little gardening BFFs (aka worms) do all the work for you.
+Now, I totally understand if you are living in the big city in an apartment and really don’t have space for compost let alone potted plants (but if you do want to compost, read more about worm composting in a container.)
+However, f you have a yard, you really should be composting!
+It’s easy, it takes very little time, and my little wiggly BFFs (aka worms) do all the work for you.

 Here’s the basics for how to compost and get top quality soil for your garden and landscaping for FREE!